loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

     to be divisible by 4, and so on and so forth.
-While x86-64 allows unaligned memory interactions for some instructions, this is often heavily discouraged because it can potentially harm performance, because it can require more clock cycles, and cache friendliness of the values being interacted with.
+While x86-64 allows unaligned memory interactions for some instructions, this is often heavily discouraged because it can potentially harm performance, because it can require more clock cycles, and hurt the cache friendliness of the values being interacted with.
   ]

   The memory layout for product- and sum-types is also relatively simple.